dantheuber/clipless/PlanningDocument.md

 ## Clip Compile Templates

-Use an easy to understand syntax to allow users to save what will be call "compile templates", which will allow them to provide a template to quickly compile multiple clips into a re-usable template.
+Use an easy to understand syntax to allow users to save what will be called "compile templates", which will allow them to provide a template to quickly compile multiple clips into a re-usable template.

 ### Example